Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Experiments

 \paragraph{Datasets.} We use a newly curated dataset PubChemQCR~\citep{fu2025benchmarkquantumchemistryrelaxations}, comprising high-fidelity molecular trajectories derived from the PubChemQC database~\citep{nakata2017pubchemqc}.
 This dataset encompasses a diverse range of molecular systems, capturing potential energy surfaces and force information critical for understanding molecular interactions.
 The full dataset consists of 3,471,000 trajectories and 105,494,671 DFT-calculated molecular snapshots, with each snapshot containing molecular structure, total energy, and forces.
 For training efficiency, we use the smaller subset, PubChemQCR-S, comprising 40,979 trajectories and 1,504,431 molecular snapshots for model benchmarking.
 The subset is split into training, validation, and testing sets using a 60\%-20\%-20\% ratio, while the full dataset employs an 80\%-10\%-10\% split to assess generalizability.
 To prevent data leakage, each trajectory is assigned to only one split in both PubChemQCR and PubChemQCR-S.

 The second dataset used in this study is the Open Catalyst Project (OCP)~\citep{zitnick2020introduction}, which publishes extensive open datasets of DFT relaxations for adsorbate–catalyst surfaces and hosts public leaderboard challenges.
-The flagship releases, OC20~\citep{chanussot2021open} and OC22~\citep{tran2023open}, encompass thousands of chemical compositions, crystal facets, and adsorbates, serving as comprehensive benchmarks for surrogate models aiming to replace computationally intensive quantum-mechanical calculations.
-Each release defines multiple tasks, including \emph{Initial-Structure-to-Relaxed-Energy} (\textsc{IS2RE}) and \emph{Structure-to-Energy-and-Force} (\textsc{S2EF}), which require accurate predictions of total energies, per-atom forces, and relaxed geometries.
-We conduct experiments on OC20 \textsc{IS2RE} and \textsc{S2EF}, as well as OC22 \textsc{IS2RE}, using the data splits and configurations specified in the official OCP repository.
+The flagship releases, OC20~\citep{chanussot2021open} and OC22~\citep{tran2023open}, encompass thousands of chemical compositions, crystal facets, and adsorbates, serving as comprehensive benchmarks for surrogate models aiming to replace computationally intensive calculations.
+Each release defines multiple tasks, including \emph{Initial-Structure-to-Relaxed-Energy} (\textsc{IS2RE}), which require accurate predictions of total energies, per-atom forces, and relaxed geometries.
+We conduct experiments on OC20 \textsc{IS2RE} and OC22 \textsc{IS2RE}, using the data splits and configurations specified in the official OCP repository.

 \paragraph{CP Rank Selection.} We approximate the fully connected CG tensor product using the rank-$R$ CP decomposition across various configurations of the maximum angular degree $L$.
 Four rank schedules are evaluated: $R=(L+1)^{4}$, $R=16\log^2 (L+1)$, $R = 7L$, and $R=7L^2$.
 For each configuration we measure (i) \textbf{Approximation Error:} The relative CP tensor product error, calculated as $\lVert\mM(\vx\otimes \vy)-\widehat{\mM}(\vx\otimes \vy)\rVert_{F}/\lVert\mM(\vx\otimes\vy)\rVert_{F}$; (ii) \textbf{Equivariance Error:} The expected $\mathrm{SO}(3)$-equivariance error, defined as $\mathbb{E}_{\mR,\vx,\vy}\bigl[\varepsilon(\mR,\vx,\vy)\bigr]$, where the expectation is averaged over $1000$ random rotations $\mR$ and random vectors $\vx,\vy$; and (iii) \textbf{Execution Time:} The runtime for the CP-decomposition-based tensor product under each rank schedule.
-Our results demonstrate that the logarithmic schedule $R=7L^2$ consistently achieves the lowest approximation and equivariance errors across all $L$, while requiring significantly less computation time compared to the CG tensor product baseline.
+Among the tested schedules, the quadratic schedule $R=7L^2$ consistently achieves the best accuracy-efficiency trade-off, while also requiring significantly less computation time compared to the CG tensor product baseline.
 Thus, this schedule provides the best balance between accuracy and computational cost and is adopted for all subsequent experiments.
+Further rank ablations are described in~\cref{sec:ablations}.